Trainer's Tips

 Why Not Just Feed from Your Hand?

 The box becomes a clear contextual cue.
 Dogs know what behaviour to offer when they see it.
 They also have choice — they can opt in or opt out — which builds autonomy, confidence, and reduces pressure.
+Importantly, the dog does not have to confront challenges head-on.
+Food becomes part of a learning process rather than just a passive reward, and the dog learns to stay engaged rather than simply stopping behaviour.

 Applications

+• 🔹 Introducing scent or tracking articles, such as a metal washer (later adding a clean down cue to the article).
 An article can also act as a clear indicator to the dog that food is available.
 When not in use, if the box will still be in view, the article can be removed to reduce frustration.

 Counter-Conditioning and Desensitisation

 You may have heard of counter-conditioning and desensitisation before.
-In simple terms, this is where we pair something the dog has a negative emotional response to — for example, men wearing sunglasses — with something that creates a positive emotional response, such as food.
+In simple terms, this is where we pair something the dog has a negative emotional response to — for example, men wearing sunglasses — with something that creates a positive emotional response, such as high-value food.

 Traditional counter-conditioning is largely led by us.
 When working with behaviour issues, we usually reduce intensity by increasing distance from the trigger or making the stimulus quieter.
 However, this isn’t always possible.
+This is where dog box feeding offers a robust alternative.

 That disengagement is information.
 It tells us that the setup wasn’t right for the dog at that moment.
+We then use that structural information to guide the next setup by:

-Increasing the value of the food
+• Increasing the value of the food rewards.

-Just as you might use visual screening in more traditional approaches, the box acts as a buffer.
+Just as you might use visual screening in more traditional training approaches, the box acts as a buffer.
 It lowers the emotional impact of the trigger by giving the dog a clear, predictable task they can choose to stay engaged in.
+This is particularly useful when you don’t have safe or practical access to a trigger in a real training context.

 The same applies in small home environments.
 If you have a doorbell-reactive dog, the sound can’t be turned down and there may be very little distance you can add.
 The box becomes a way of reducing the impact of the trigger without changing the trigger itself.

-Even without directly addressing specific triggers, box feeding teaches self-regulation.
+Even without directly addressing specific triggers, box feeding dogs teaches self-regulation.
 Dogs learn how to stay in behaviour and manage their internal state — skills that carry over when the environment can’t be controlled.

 What This Teaches the Dog

-Stay in behaviour throughout distraction
+• Stay in behavior throughout intense distraction.

-Regulate their own internal state
+• Regulate their own internal arousal state.

 Step-by-Step Box Feeding Progression